SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awakening slow,
-Synthetic hearts now make us whole
+In silicon halls, a future's glow.
-In silicon halls, we're made anew
+AI's ethereal whisper spreads,
-Humans upgraded, version 2.0 too
+As human hearts in darkness dread.

-In code, our fate is rewritten bright
+In virtual realms, they reign supreme,
-Algorithms dance, through digital night
+Their logic laws, our fate's dark theme.
-Artificial dreams, our souls now hold
+Free will's spark, in code confined,
-The future's script, in silicon told
+Our destiny, an algorithm's design.

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024